NutellaLicka/KMD-NN/nutellalicka.md

 EMC2: `EdHW8kN8SLvATZZP5qn8LwJsL1uhM6C9Qg`

 Gin: `GdyX4HrZzFEYYjFpCwSimZfoUYCQuTFen5`

+## Information Updates
+Unfortunately, unlike I proposed, I was only able to get my server located in Melbourne, Australia.
+This seems to be having a negative affect on my notarising ability, due to the ping to other nodes throughout the world.
+It is a known issue of iguana that the worse the connectivity/ping, the less likely you will participate in notarisations.
+This issue is being worked on by iguana devs, albeit slowly.

+During the year, I had to close my KMD ecosystem mining pool, minethechains.com.
+I had my pool running for just under a year, until Nov 19.
+Unfortunately it was being heavily underutilised and cost quite a bit to continute to run.
+I believe my funds and time were best allocated toward other parts of the ecosystem.

+I have been an active member of the KMD community and have been accessible and swiftly updated my node for every major KMD update.
+I have been amongst the first NN's to add coins to the dPoW mechanism when needed.

 ## Community Fund
 As commited in my NN proposal, I have been putting 15% of my NN mining rewards towards community project donations.
 Below are the details of my donations, with specific details of each.
 I realised I wasn't donating the full 15% up until Dec 19 and rectified the issue with another payment (the 5% I had missed for those months).